VentsiIliev/RockPaperScissorsByVentsislav/README.md

 · Paper beats rock (the paper covers the rock)

 The winner is the player whose choice beats the choice of his opponent.
-If both players choose the same option (e.g. "paper"), the game outcome is "draw"
+If both players choose the same option (e.g. "paper"), the game outcome is "draw".

 Source code - https://github.com/VentsiIliev/RockPaperScissorsByVentsislav/blob/main/RockPaperScissors/src/RockPaperScissors/RockPaperScissors.java